philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 Note, I consider this entire section to be vague and incomplete.
 Please help.

-- Should these analyses be underapproximations or overapproximations?
+- Should these analyses be underapproximations or overapproximations (may/must)?
+Maybe both are useful `live_must` `live_may`.
+VIBES can span the gap if we know this.
+We can always write to `live_must` but try different combos of `live_may` in our CEGIS loop.
+Similarly for available.
 - Does even this make sense?
 - Am I too pessimistic about disentangled analyses?